 Julia Donaldson & Axel Scheffler

-Not only have I read this book to my own children, I also used to read it in my classroom as well.
+Not only have I read this book to my own children, but I also used to read it in my classroom as well.
 A little old lady becomes unsatisfied with the size of her home, so she asks for advice on how to enlarge it… she is encouraged to bring all her farm animals into the house to live with her… without spoiling the end, suffice to say that she soon realizes her home is just perfect.
 Firstly, I LOVE the repetitive reading, the kids so enjoyed shouting out the words as I read them: Oh but my house is a “SQUASH AND A SQUEEZE”.
 Secondly, this book teaches us about gratitude – which is sadly lacking in today’s day and age.

 3. Little Fish